hellowcoder/hello/README.md

 ## Hi there! 👋

-I'm Sandeep Kumar, a Computer Science and Engineering Undergrad from IIT Dhanbad with a passion for competitive programming and deveops .
+I'm Sandeep Kumar, a Computer Science and Engineering Undergrad from IIT Dhanbad with a passion for competitive programming and Dev .
 Here, you'll find various projects that I've worked on.

 ---